Skip to main content Skip to footer

 }

 Next, we have FlexPie.
-Since FlexPie is a close cousin of FlexChart, it accepts a very similar set of props.
-There's one important point of difference: FlexPie can only display a single data series, since multiple series on a pie chart wouldn't make too much sense!
+Since FlexPie is a close cousin of FlexChart, it accepts a similar set of props.
+There's one crucial difference: FlexPie can only display a single data series, since multiple series on a pie chart wouldn't make much sense!

 As a result, instead of adding a series separately, we provide the data binding property directly to FlexPie.
 Let's take a look at all of the props we have used: